Welcome to st. elizabeth seton CATHOLIC CHURCH!

 A TALK WITH BROTHER MARK MACKEY

-Brother Mark Mackey, an expert in Catholic Spirituality and Laudato Si' and the Professor of Environmental Science at Loyola, led an intriguing and important talk on the spiritual and scientific underpinnings of Pope Francis' encyclical on the evening of May 23, 2022, at our parish.
+Brother Mark Mackey, an expert in Catholic Spirituality and Laudato Si' and the Professor of Environmental Science at Loyola, led an intriguing and important talk on the spiritual and scientific underpinnings of Pope Francis' encyclical.
 Click the following link for the opportunity to see the video file of the talk:

 CLICK HERE OR ON THE IMAGE FOR THE VIDEO PRESENTATION LINK